saramcel/Pewlett-Hackard-Analysis/README.md

 Does Pewlett-Hackard already have the capacity to handle the "silver tsunami?"
 We are going to find out.
 There is a mentorship program that can help employees fill the senior positions.

 1. We ran a query to check who is eligible for the mentorship program.
-It turns out, 1,549 employees are eligible (there is a heading on the file pictured).
+It turns out, 1,549 employees are eligible (remember, there is a heading on the file pictured, so there are only 1,549 rows with data!).
 The eligibility criteria are that the employee must currently be working at Pewlett-Hackard and they must have been born some time in the year 1965.
    - We had to join three tables to gain this information: `employees`, `dept_emp`, and `titles`.

 ![There are not enough people in the company who can be mentored to fill the positions.
 Remember there's a header, so it's only 1,549 employees.](https://github.com/saramcel/Pewlett-Hackard-Analysis/blob/70bb15070b970d07102074d45a7d7f725764a75c/Resources/table3.png)